mcholismalik/test-boo/readme.md

 # test-boo

 Technical test at boo, rest + static page, built using the Express framework, following the SOLID principles and Clean Architecture.
-It includes various components such as models, repositories, use cases, handlers, tests, swagger documentation.
+It includes various components such as models, repositories, usecases, handlers, tests, swagger documentation.

 ## Table of Contents